Docs

 Architecture

 The VirtualSpace AppSec scanner is a six-stage pipeline.
 Every stage runs locally on the scan host, including the AI classifier.
-The only network call in the entire pipeline is the license validation in stage one, and it carries nothing other than a hashed machine fingerprint.
+The only network call in the entire pipeline is the license validation in stage one, and it carries a hashed machine fingerprint and your license key.

-PE binary.exe / .dll 1.
-PE inspectionDOS / NT / sections 2.
+Source project.c .py .js .cs 1.
+Parse sourcefiles / AST 2.
 Language detectImports / strings 3.
 Pattern scanRule packs 4.
 Heuristic flowCFG reconstruction 5.
 AI classifierTriage and ranking 6.
 AggregatorDedup and rank HTML reportHuman-readable SARIF / JSONMachine-readable PDF complianceAudit-ready

 Pipeline stages